 Installation for users

-The latest version of Capytaine requires Python 3.8 or higher.
-It is compatible with all currently supported version of Python.
+Capytaine requires Python 3.8 or higher.
+It is regularly tested on Windows, MacOS and Linux using all currently supported version of Python

 On a cloud platform